 As we begin our fundraising, we have received a lead gift of $50,000 from a longtime enthusiastic donor toward our $250,000 goal.
-We are off and running and plan to present their new home in April 2020.
+We are off and running and plan to present their new home soon.

 Yes!
 I would love to support your good work today.